elenderg/PAL-1000/instruções de compilação.md

 `Resolve the local.`

-`If the local is duplicated in the current routine's parameters, abort with "'_" then the local's name then "_' is already in use as a parameter._" and the local's locus; exit.`
+`If the local is duplicated in the current routine's parameters, abort with "'" then the local's name then "' is already in use as a parameter." and the local's locus; exit.`

-`If the local is duplicated in the current routine's locals,abort with "'_" then the local's name then "_' is already in use as a local variable._" and the local's locus; exit.`
+`If the local is duplicated in the current routine's locals,abort with "'" then the local's name then "' is already in use as a local variable." and the local's locus; exit.`

 `Eliminate duplicate nicknames given the local and the current routine's nickname index.`